 This is actually a very similar recipe to my Keto Thin Mint Cookies.
 Those are delightfully crispy and the chocolate wafer is not overly sweet, so I thought it would make a great cereal.

-But almond flour isn’t everyone’s friend.
+But almond flour isn’t for everyone.
 Nut allergies abound, especially among young children, and I want this to be a kid-friendly a recipe as possible.
 So I decided to make a nut-free version of this chocolate cereal recipe.

 Easy enough to do, since sunflower seed flour makes a great replacement for almond flour.
 It’s even easy to make your own sunflower seed flour at home: How To Make Sunflower Seed Flour.